xenify-io/litepaper/README.md

 <br>

-Here’s how it works: The protocol calculates the user's swap contribution (SC) by first dividing the total XNF tokens distributed (TCD) by 2, as half of the XNF daily reward cycle is allocated to participants that perform swaps on supported chains.
+Here’s how it works: The protocol calculates the user's swap contribution (SC) by first dividing the total XNF tokens distributed (TCD) by 4, as 25% of the XNF daily mint is allocated to participants that perform swaps on supported chains.
 It then multiplies the result by the ratio of the user's swap fees (USF) to the total swap fees (TSF) paid by all users.
 This generates a specific value for each unit of swap fee paid and helps in determining the proportion of XNF tokens a user receives based on their individual contribution to the swap fees in a given cycle.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)